-Then in 1965, he received a ScD from Columbia University.
-At the time, he was a resident physician in surgery at the Francis Delafield Hospital and Cancer Institute.
-From 1966 to 1972, he became an assistant professor of pharmacology at New York Medical College, and visited the University of Paris as a summer professor.
+Then in 1965, he received a ScD (Doctor of Science) from the research on Pharmaco-Electro Physiology of Single Cardiac Cells In Vivo & In Vitro from Columbia University.
+At the time, he was a resident physician in oncological surgery at the Francis Delafield Hospital, which was the Cancer Institute of Columbia University.
+From 1966 to 1972, he became an assistant professor of pharmacology at New York Medical College.
+He then became the Visiting Professor of University of Paris during the summer for four years.
 Dr. Omura was a distinguished foreign scientist with the French National Institute of Health and Medical Research, and has spearheaded international groups to address cancer, heart disease, forensic research, drug detoxification, and other medical efforts.

 In addition to working groups, Dr. Omura is a prolific contributor to medical literature, and still serves in an editorial capacity with the American Journal of Traditional Chinese Medicine, the Scandinavian Journal of Acupuncture and Electrotherapy, and the Acupuncture & Electro-Therapeutics Research International Journal, which he founded and where he still serves as editor-in-chief.
 He has received numerous awards, notably the 1990 World First Qi Gong Scientist of the Year Award from the International Congress of Chinese Medicine and Qi Gong, and has been funded by the National Institutes of Health, the John Polacek Foundation, and the American Cancer Society, among numerous accolades.
 Dr. Omura is the proud father of Alexander Kenji, Vivienne Midori, and Richard Itsuma.
 He became a naturalized American citizen in 1979.